Ebiroll/packet_squirrel/README.md

 Dont run qemu in vagrant, it will result in illegal instruction.
-Try to get a newer version of qemu sudo apt-get qemu-system
+Try to get a newer version of qemu and run on host sudo apt-get qemu-system

 # Or use precompiled kernel in directory qemu